Lineker98/Machine-Learning-studies/README.md

 # Machine-Learning-studies
-Some tests of machine learning algorithms with purpose of my studies about this theme
+Some tests machine learning algorithms for my inital studies about this theme